-The site plan has no landscaping details and simply shows areas to be landscaped.
-As outlined in the table above, the project will provide sufficient private open space per unit, and common open space for the project, to meet the standards of the new Small Lot Residential zone.
-Private open space will be provided in the form of private back yards and outdoor patio spaces.
-Common open space will be provided in the form of small park spaces on common-area lots, primarily lots A, B and D as shown on sheet 3 of the Tentative Tract Map (Attachment 5).
-Staff recommends as a condition of approval that the project provide a full landscaping plan prior to issuance of building permits, with sufficient details to ensure that the project fully complies with the private and common open space standards.
+The site plan has basic landscaping details for the front yards of the homes and common areas.
+As outlined in the table above, the project will provide room for private open space on each proposed lot and common open space for the project to meet the proposed standards of the new Small Lot Residential zone.

+Staff recommends as a condition of approval that the project provide a full landscaping plan prior to issuance of building permits, with sufficient details to ensure that the project fully complies with the drought resistant planting and water efficient irrigation systems for front yard landscaping on each lot and common open space areas.

-The project incorporates sustainability features in the form of water infiltration installations beneath common-area lots A, B, C, M, N and P as shown on the Conceptual Utility Plan, sheet 8 of the Tentative Tract Map (Attachment 5).
+The project incorporates sustainability features in the form of water infiltration installations beneath common-area lots A, B, C, M, N and P as shown on the Conceptual Utility Plan, sheet 8 of the Tentative Tract Map (Attachment F).
 These infiltration areas will help reduce rainwater runoff and provide initial filtration of the water before it flows to the City's stormwater system.